Customizing Table Properties

 , Save and New

-buttons can be found and read in TeamDesk blog.
+buttons can be found in the TeamDesk blog.

 The ability to hide New